Date/Time Reference Guide

 Round Date/Time Module

-The Round Date/Time module will return the start or end of a specified unit of time of a given structured Date/Time Object.
+The Round Date/Time module returns the start or end of a specified unit of time of a given structured Date/Time Object.

 Round Date/Time